2015 24 Hours of Le Mans: Testing and practice

 A pre-Le Mans testing day was held at the circuit on 31 May, involving all 56 entries as well as the KCMG Oreca-Nissan, Ibañez Oreca-Nissan, Gulf Racing Porsche, and Formula Racing Ferrari reserve entries.
 Two LMP3 class Ginetta vehicles and two additional AF Corse Ferrari cars also participated.
 The two four-hour sessions were held under mixed weather conditions as rain swept through the area several times.
-Neel Jani set the fastest time in the early session with a three minutes and 21.945 seconds for the No. 18 Porsche, but Hartley improved to a three minutes and 21.061 seconds in the sister No. 17 Porsche.
-Audi's best time was a three minutes and 22.307 seconds for Marco Bonanomi in the No. 9 car, while Toyota could only muster a three minutes and 25.321 seconds lap.
+Neel Jani set the fastest time in the early session with a 3:21.945 for the No. 18 Porsche, but Hartley improved to a 3:21.061 in the sister No. 17 Porsche.
+Audi's best time was a 3:22.307 lap for Marco Bonanomi in the No. 9 car, while Toyota could only muster a 3:25.321 lap.
 Laurens Vanthoor was the fastest LMP2 driver in the No. 34 OAK Ligier-Honda.
 Darren Turner's No. 97 Aston Martin was quickest in LMGTE Pro while Pedro Lamy helped Aston Martin also lead in LMGTE Am.
 The session served as the first appearance for the trio of Nissan GT-R LM Nismo amongst its World Endurance Championship competitors, although the cars were not on pace with the LMP1 field.
 After the test several prototype teams, including all Audi, Porsche, Toyota and Nissan cars participated in an unofficial test on the shorter Bugatti Circuit the following day to ensure car components were working efficiently before the race.

 Four hours of practice were held for the field on Wednesday afternoon, but again suffered from variable wet-weather throughout.
-The No. 17 Porsche once again led the session although Webber was the fastest driver to set the three minutes and 21.362 seconds lap time.
-Audi closed to within half a second with Loïc Duval's three minutes and 21.950 seconds lap.
-The LMP2 category had only a single car manage a lap under three minutes and 40 seconds when Richard Bradley set a three minutes and 39.897 seconds lap, a full second ahead of the No. 34 OAK Ligier-Honda.
+The No. 17 Porsche once again led the session although Webber was the fastest driver to set the 3:21.362 lap time.
+Audi closed to within half a second with Loïc Duval's 3:21.950 lap.
+The LMP2 category had only a single car manage a lap under three minutes and 40 seconds when Richard Bradley set a 3:39.897 lap, a full second ahead of the No. 34 OAK Ligier-Honda.
 The KCMG car had earlier caused the session to be red flagged when the car came to a stop at the first Mulsanne Straight chicane.
 The Murphy Prototypes Oreca-Nissan later caused a second stoppage when Mark Patterson spun in the Porsche Curves entry and heavily impacted the safety barrier.
 Patterson was unhurt.
-The LMGTE Pro category was again led by Aston Martin, Richie Stanaway's No. 99 car setting a three minutes and 55.895 seconds lap, followed by the No. 64 Corvette and the No. 97 Aston Martin.
+The LMGTE Pro category was again led by Aston Martin, Richie Stanaway's No. 99 car setting a 3:55.895 lap, followed by the No. 64 Corvette and the No. 97 Aston Martin.
 Mathias Lauda kept the No. 98 Aston Martin ahead in LMGTE Am, nearly two seconds ahead of the two Proton Porsche cars.